kni-neu/website-6120/_homeworks/homework-7.md

 #### submission instructions

-Commit your code to a repository and your homework writeup.
-Submit the Python Code (or IPYNB)and PDF file to [Gradescope](https://www.gradescope.com/courses/583114).
+Commit your code and PDF writeup to a repository.
+Submit both of these via [Gradescope](https://www.gradescope.com/courses/583114).